huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the keys.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `key_alias` - (Optional) The alias in which to create the key.
 It is required when we create a new key.
 Changing this gets the new key.